SkillsUnion/tamkeen-software/docs/3-backend/advance-java/exceptions.md

 1. Propagating Errors Up the Call Stack

    - The ability to propagate errors up the call stack in this manner means that you do not have to check for errors immediately where they occur and handle them there.
-Instead, you can let a sequence of methods return from their work and pass the buck to their callers.
+Instead, you can let a sequence of methods return from their work and pass the bug to their callers.
 This allows you to write your methods to handle the normal case and to simply propagate exceptions that are caused by boundary conditions or other unexpected situations.

 1. Grouping and Differentiating Error Types

    - Each exception that occurs indicates a particular error condition.
 You can create your own exceptions to indicate to callers of your methods that your methods cannot achieve their stated goals.

-### Looking at Our First Exception
+## Looking at Our First Exception

 Create a file `LearnExceptions.java` and code along.